-- State: Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class. - Strategy: Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it. - Template Method: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template Method lets subclassesses redefine certain steps of an algorithm without changing the algorithm's structure. - Visitor: Represent an operation to be performed on the elements of an object structure.
+• State: Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+• Strategy: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+• Template Method: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasseses redefine certain steps of an algorithm without changing the algorithm's structure.

+• Visitor: Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

-The Mediator Pattern:

-- The Mediator pattern reduces coupling and simplifies code when several objects must negotiate a complex interaction. - Classes interact only with a mediator class rather than with each other. - Classes are coupled only to the mediator where interaction control code resides. - Mediator is like a multi-way Façade pattern.
+- Classes are coupled only to the mediator where interaction control code resides. - Mediator is like a multi-way Façade pattern.
 Analogy: a meeting scheduler.